nodejs/admin/MEMBER_TRAVEL_FUND.md

 Approval is not guaranteed.
 If a request is rejected, reimbursement will not be issued.
 It is strongly recommended that you submit your request far enough in advance to get approval before making relevant expenditures.
+Candidates can only ask for reimbursement of prior approved items.
+In case of new items added, the candidates must resubmit the updated request for a new approval.

 If you need a visa for the country in which the Node.js event you are attending is being held, see the document on [preparing for a visa application](./travel-visas.md).